353words/cpu_cache/README.md

 05 }
 ```

-Listing 7 shows the implementation of slice in the Go runtime.
-On my machine every field is 64 bits or 8 bytes - a total of 24 bytes.
+Listing 7 shows the declaration of a slice in Go.
+On a 64 bit OS, an integer will be 64 bits or 8 bytes.
+This means a slice value is a total of 24 bytes.
+By using a slice, we can reduce the size of a user value from ~16k+ bytes to 24 bytes.
+A significant change.

-Let's change the `Image` implementation

 **Listing 8: New Image**